tushar2malhan/Django-Projects/project_11/social/README.md

 - Scroll till you find the right path of the data like if  you need to scrap element Use XPath or CSS selector or classname or id etc.
 - Here you will find that the data is accurate
 - Now you can run the project
-- Here based on User input in terminal (like python manage.py runserver) - You can also see the data in the terminal
-- Make sure you use Multiple exceptions (try/catch blocks) if profile is hidden or it is not int for the public view etc...
-- At any case, the Url should not throw an error , if it does then control it.
-- if data dont go to element , Use pyautogui to locate image on screen to click the image data
-- Optional -> Only logged in users can see the data or Use the Get method to get the data

 * FOR FB AND LINKEDIN You NEED TO LOGIN FIRST TO CHECK EACH SPECIFICATIONS